Analysis | In small-town, suburban New York, hundreds lined up to send an early-voting message

 “And these people — if you don’t keep up on the news, you don’t,” he said of those waiting to vote.
 “A lot of my news comes from shortwave radio.
 I get the world news.
 All these things that are being done, these people don’t know about.”

-One didn't get the sense that the people waiting to vote were particularly uninformed.
+One didn’t get the sense that the people waiting to vote were particularly uninformed.
 One did get the sense that the wait was not always enjoyed.
 At one point, a man who had been playing soccer with his son in the park tried to convince his wife that they should come back at some other point.
-After all, it was almost dinner time.
-She seemed to win the argument by noting they'd already been there an hour.
+After all, it was almost dinnertime.
+She seemed to win the argument by noting they’d already been there an hour.

 At another point in line was a group of middle-schoolers bantering in the way that young kids do.
 They were apparently discussing a mock election they'd had at school.